Family Health Care, Oncology, Orthopedics, OB Health Services: Caribou, ME

 #1 Easiest diet to follow

 Thanks to the support of the Siruno Stroke Prevention Program, Cary Medical Center began offering a series of classes called, ‘Eat Mediterranean – A Healthy Choice in 2022.
-We were very pleased with the community response to the classes and we are beginning a new series of classes in October 2024.
+We were very pleased with the community response to the classes and host some new classes later this year.
 Classes are offered Virtually.
 The class has three main parts:

 My husband is a diabetic on medication.
 Nancy helped us learn better glucose control through our food prep and meals.
 One was switching to coconut sugar from white sugar.
 His blood glucose level has been better controlled and his A1C normal since making the changes to our diets.
 He is also a prostate cancer survivor.
 The Mediterranean diet was encouraged from his cancer specialist to help with prevention.